markchalloner/git-semver/README.md

 git semver update
 ```

 By default it will automatically check for a new version daily.
-The automatic check can be disabled by changing the [Configuration] setting:
+The automatic check can be disabled by changing the [configuration](#configuration) setting:

 ``` bash
 UPDATE_CHECK=0
 ```

-The updaate check interval in days can be set by changing the [Configuration] setting:
+The updaate check interval in days can be set by changing the [configuration](#configuration) setting:

 ``` bash
 UPDATE_CHECK_INTERVAL_DAYS=1